 Leaves are alternate on long stems and are palmately divided into 7 to 11 oblanceolate leaflets and occur below the inflorescence.
 (Bigleaf Lupine has 11 to 17).
 Each leaflet has a smooth margin with fine hair and the midrib extends just beyond the tip forming a bristly tip.
 The upper surface is green and smooth while the lower is paler due to fine grayish-white hair.
 Leaflets are sessile but can rotate to track the sun.
 The leaf stalk is up to 4 inches long, green to reddish-green and hairy

-Flowers: Individual flowers have 5 petals, several stamens and a single style on the pistil.
-The flower calyx is light green to reddish in color forming a tube with two large lobes.
-Flower petals follow the pea structure with a large upper petal called a banner and two lateral petals that come forward to enclose 2 smaller petals forming what is called the keel, which houses the reproductive parts.
+Flowers: The flower calyx is light green to reddish in color with two large lobes.
+The corolla has 5 petals.
+Flower petals follow the pea structure with a large upper petal called a banner (or standard) and two lateral petals that come forward to enclose 2 smaller petals forming what is called the keel, which houses the reproductive parts of stamens and style.
 The banner turns backward at the sides.
 As the flower ages the banner becomes white in the center.
 Young flowers have a floral bract at the base that disappears with age.

 Fruit: Flowers mature into oblong, flattened hairy pods that have 2 or more seeds (usually up to 7).
 These are dispersed from the pod which splits along two lines into spiral coils that eject the seeds.

 Habitat: Wild Lupine is a long-lived nitrogen fixing plant that grows from a taproot which penetrates the soil to a great depth.
 It propagated by offsetting rhizomes from the root and by seed.
 It is a cool season plant so it dies down in the heat of summer and some years may not put up a stem.
-Cold stratification and scarification is necessary for seed germination.
+A short period of cold stratification and scarification is necessary for seed germination.
 The plant prefers well-drained sandy soils, slightly acidic, in full sun, partial shade tolerated.

 Names: The genus name, Lupinus, means 'wolf' from the old belief that the plant robbed the soil of nutrients, when in fact the opposite is true.
 The species, perennis, means 'perennial' which separates this species from other Lupines which are annual or biennial.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The alternate common name of Sundial refers to the leaflet's ability to rotate up to 90 degrees to face the sun.